-The philosophy of the West Chicago Elementary District 33's Dual Language Program is to educate our students to become bilingual, biliterate, and bicultural in this ever increasing global society.
-Ultimately, we want our students to achieve academic excellence in two languages and attain a multicultural understanding and appreciation for the different cultures represented in our Dual Language program .
+The philosophy of West Chicago Elementary District 33's Dual Language program is to educate our students to become bilingual, biliterate, and bicultural in a global society.
+Ultimately, we want our students to achieve academic excellence in two languages and attain a multicultural understanding and appreciation for the different cultures represented in the Dual Language program .

 The Goals of the Dual Language Program:

 - To foster a multicultural experience that develops students’ cross-cultural communication, and promotes cultural pride, assurance and confidence.